biggie-boss/LoreRim/README.md

 - Afflicted are buffed.
 - Forsworn aren't as resistant to arrows anymore, but now they do more physical damage and are more resistant to non-arrows
 - Several boss fights are buffed such as Isran and Mercer
-- Exhaustion penalties are now based on stamina percentage being less than 10% instead of stamina being less than 10.
 - Sinding SIGNIFICANTLY buffed to make the Savior's Hide a proper endgame item.
 He now has more health, more stamina, more damage resist, less weak to poison that regular werewolves, 30% magic resist and a powerful health regen that only stops while under the effects of harmful poison.
 - Buffed Baan Maluur creatures
 - Some areas (particularly starter dungeons near riverwood/whiterun) have had enemy spawns slightly lowered.